wmvieira21/Google-Clone/README.md

 Cloned the <strong>Google</strong> webpage with CSS.

-Main concepts aplied: Grid and Flex box.
+Main concepts aplied: Grid and Flexbox.

 Check it out: